x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/autodiscover.md

 ## Autodiscover in DNS

-Exchange introduced namespace requirements for Autodiscover in Exchange 2010, certificates required several of them.
-In a server resilience scenario, this needed all of these.
+Exchange introduced namespace requirements for Autodiscover in Exchange 2010 and certificates required several of them.
+In a server resilience scenario, all of these elements were required:

 - Primary datacenter IP namespace